 Super Bowl Sunday is a very American tradition that's caught the attention of many sports fans around the world.
 But until now, they have probably only known about this town of just over 800,000 people thanks to the Indianapolis 500 motor race.
 Now, Indy truly shifts into high gear!

 Hosting a Super Bowl is a mammoth task and Indianapolis has shown, in the days leading up to the big game, that it's up for the challenge.
-Read the rest of this entry »
+FULL POST